raven-actions/repo-files-sync/README.md

   uses: raven-actions/repo-files-sync@v1
   with:
     GH_PAT: ${{ secrets.GH_PAT }}
-    ASSIGNEES: BetaHuhn
+    ASSIGNEES: rave-actions
 ```

 ### Request a PR review

-You can tell [repo-file-sync-action](https://github.com/raven-actions/repo-files-sync) to request a review of the PR from users with `REVIEWERS` and from teams with `TEAM_REVIEWERS`:
+You can tell [repo-files-sync](https://github.com/raven-actions/repo-files-sync) to request a review of the PR from users with `REVIEWERS` and from teams with `TEAM_REVIEWERS`:

 **.github/workflows/sync.yml**